elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture06_sync_and_pointers.md

 }
 ```

+<-- this is possibly also a quite a heavy example imo. just to lower the mental overhead, you could make a simple example where we just write ten 32-bit ints (values 1..9) to a chunk of memory. -->

 This code would work just fine, which might surprise you, considering line 8.
 Since we are now reading and storing floating point values (four bytes), the address that `output_pointer` points to must be increased by 4, in every iteration of the loop.
 When adding **x** to a pointer that points to a value of type **y**, we are telling the compiler to add `x * sizeof(y)` to the address.
 So, for example:

 ```C